yep/openwrt-vagrant/README.md

 [Download and install VirtualBox](https://www.virtualbox.org/wiki/Downloads) for your operating system.

 Open the `Vagrantfile` with a text editor.
 Update the following VM parameters depending on the number of CPU cores and RAM you have.
-Do not assign all RAM to the VM or your computer may become very unresponsive.
+Do not assign all RAM to the VM or your computer may become unresponsive.

- - `vb.cpus = 4`
+ - `vb.memory = "10240"` (10 GB)
- - `vb.memory = "6144"` (6 GB)
+ - `vb.cpus = 6`

 Open a terminal and go to the directory containing the `Vagrantfile`, then type:

     vagrant up

-This should download a Debian VM and download the OpenWRT git repository.
+This downloads a Debian VM and the OpenWRT git repository.
 When finished, the next steps are shown:

 ```
 ==> default: openwrt setup complete. now type:
 ==> default:   vagrant ssh
 ==> default:   cd openwrt.git
 ==> default:   make menuconfig
-==> default:   make -j4 V=99
+==> default:   make -j6 V=99
 ==> default:
 ==> default: after compilation has finished, copy the result to the host machine:
 ==> default:   cp bin/*/*.{bin,img} /vagrant_data/build
 ==> default:   cp .config /vagrant_data/build/config